teen patti game 3patti poker - How to Play 3Patti

 Blind Bet Variant

-A popular variant of Three-Card Poker involves blind betting, where certain players must place predetermined bets (big blind and small blind) before seeing their cards.
+A popular variant involves blind betting, where certain players must place predetermined bets before seeing their cards.
 This adds an element of forced commitment, influencing the game's dynamics.
+The big blind and small blind ensure there's always something to play for, encouraging active participation and strategic betting.

 Advanced Strategies and Tips